 How can you tell if a CPA is construction-focused?
 A well-rounded construction CPA should have professional experience working with a wide range of contractors, they may also be certified by an industry association like Construction Financial Management Association (CFMA).

 As a result, they should have their finger on the pulse of the industry, so to speak.
-As such, they’re in a prime position to guide contractors into the best practices for their business.
+As such, they’re in a prime position to guide contractors into the best practices for their business, so they can make informed decisions.

 Which is part of what makes them so important.